 You can manage the creation of the unpacked backups using the Unpacked Backups tab in the Recovery Manager for Active Directory Settings dialog box.
-You can also have the Online Restore refer to the User Guide supplied with this release.
+You can also have the Online Restore Wizard or Group Policy Restore Wizard keep unpacked backups for future use.
+For more information, refer to the User Guide supplied with this release.